Spark-Based Anomaly Detection: the Case of Port and Net Scan: Data and methodology

-The proposed approach has been tested using real traffic traces from the Dataset Mawi (Measurement and Analysis of the Wide Internet): an archive of traces of real traffic provided by the Mawi Working Group.
-Traces are captured since 2007 and therefore it constitutes a rich dataset that includes different applications and network conditions, including the presence of various known anomalies with global or local impact, periods of congestion, and network reconfiguration.\\ Traffic traces are captured inside the Backbone Wide network, on a transoceanic link that connects Japan and United States of America.
-Each trace is characterized by traffic captured every day from 14:00 to 14:15 in different locations inside Wide.
+We used several real traffic traces from the MAWI (Measurement and Analysis of the Wide Internet) dataset: an archive of real traffic traces provided by the MAWI Working Group~\footnote{Mawi working group traffic archive. \url{http://mawi.nezu.wide.ad.jp/mawi/}}.
+Traces are captured since 2007, and they constitute a very rich dataset that includes different applications and network conditions, including the presence of various known anomalies with global or local impact, periods of congestion, and network reconfiguration.
+Traffic traces considered are captured on a transoceanic link that connects Japan and the United States of America.
+Each trace in the archive consists of traffic captured every day from 14:00 to 14:15 in different locations inside the WIDE network.
 Traces of 24 and 48 hours are also occasionally collected.
-A 15-minute trace, characterized by anonymous IP addresses and without payload, usually contains 300k-500k unique IP addresses and various type of anomalies~\cite{7878657}.
-The traces we consider are captured at Samplepoint-F, a link working at 1 Gbps with an average load of 150 Mbps~\cite{5061979}.\\ Mawi group also presented the Mawilab project, an approach to the identification of network anomalies and provides archives of anomalies present in Mawi traces.
-This database helps researchers to measure detection rate of anomaly detector realized, in fact results of this detector can be accurately compared with the labels provided by Mawilab.\\
+A typical 15-minute trace is characterized by anonymized IP addresses, without payload, and contains 300k-500k unique IP addresses~\cite{7878657}.
+In this work, we use the traces captured at Samplepoint-F, a link working at 1 Gbps with a current average load of 650 Mbps that has largely increased in recent years~\cite{5061979}.